sagemath/sagewiki_to_gh-2022-10-10/days94.md

  * Luis Felipe Tabera
  * Akshar Nair

+== developments ==

+Add here the things you plan to work on during the week.

+You can tag the corresponding tickets with [[https://trac.sagemath.org/query?keywords=days94&group=status&col=id&col=summary&col=status&order=priority|days94 keyword]] to that it is easy to list them.

 == Instructions for participants ==

 Since this workshop is focusing in Sage development, it would be